-First Aid Kit
+12. First Aid Kit

-We keep this First Aid Kit in the back of our car, by the carjack and spare tire.
-It has 85 pieces stuffed into a small hard foam shell case that zips closed.
+It has 275 pieces stuffed into a small hard foam shell case that zips closed.
 We have never had to use it, but if we did, I’m sure it has everything we would need for minor accidents.

-Single Use Cold Packs
+13. Single-Use Cold Packs

 In addition to our first aid kit, we like to keep a disposable cold pack in the side door pocket.
 These come in handy in the case of falls, knee scrapes, or general bonks that may need an ice pack.

-Car Sickness Remedies
+14. Car Sickness Remedies

 Ginger gum or ginger-flavored hard candies can also help with motion sickness.

-Sun Lotion & Bug Spray
+15. Sun Lotion & Bug Spray

 We like Off Botanicals– it’s DEET free so I don’t worry about it being in contact with the kids’ skin.
 You may also want to consider some aloe lotion in case of minor sunburns.

-Cash and Coins
+16. Cash and Coins

 Depending on where you are heading, ATMs may be hard to find.
 There’s usually one or two at each National Park, but you may need to go out of your way to find them.
 Have some cash on hand so you don’t have to worry if a restaurant or ice cream parlor is “cash only”.

 Coins come in handy for tolls, parking meters, and vending machines.
 Have you ever been stuck at a toll with no coins?

 Having these supplies on hand will help minimize those inevitable long car trip messes and keep you all clean, safe, and happy.

-Masks, Hand Sanitizer & Antibacterial Wipes
+17. Hand Sanitizer & Antibacterial Wipes

 I put a large pump bottle of hand sanitizer in the front console that everyone can reach, and then carry a small bottle in my day bag for use while out and about.

-Napkins, Tissues, & Wet Wipes
+18. Napkins, Tissues, & Wet Wipes

 I keep tissues in the center console and a small pack in my purse.
 These replace the toilet paper in the odd Port-a-Potty or gross bathroom that’s lacking supplies.
-Wet wipes are great for cleaning sticky fingers, minor messes, and as a quick refresh if you’re sweaty.
+Wet wipes are great for cleaning sticky fingers, minor messes, and even as a quick refresh if you’re sweaty.

 You won’t miss it until you really need it!
 When lunch ends up on your shirt, this stain stick will keep the stain from setting until you can get it washed.
 We love these Tide Stain Sticks.

-Laundry Detergent Sheets
+20. Laundry Detergent Sheets

 If you are going to be doing laundry on the road you need laundry detergent sheets.
 These look a bit like a dryer sheet but are dehydrated detergent.

-Disposable Grocery Bags
+21. Disposable Grocery Bags